AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor.md

    >[!NOTE]
    >
-   > You can invoke a form data model from the rule editor using custom functions.
-By default, you cannot use a form data model directly invoked using custom functions; you need to [add the form data model to an allowlist](/help/forms/using-form-data-model.md#invoke-services-in-adaptive-forms-using-rules-invoke-services).
+   > To invoke a form data model from rule editor using custom functions, [see here](/help/forms/using-form-data-model.md#invoke-services-in-adaptive-forms-using-rules-invoke-services).

 #### Function declaration supported types {#function-declaration-supported-types}